InterContinental Mar Menor Golf Resort & Spa

 A perfect morning can be spent sailing around the volcanic islands in the warm and gentle waters of the Mar Menor.
 With a little extra time, you can even sail two seas in one outing, heading out into the Mediterranean for a look at the rocky coast of Murcia.
 After returning to the harbour in Cabo de Palos, eat a traditional Murcian lunch of arroz caldero (fish stew with rice) and watch the fishing fleet come and go.
 Arrangements for a sailing trip can be made through the concierge and tailored to your requirements, from a boat you can sail yourself to one with a crew to attend to your needs.
 You can also have a relaxing bath or enjoy its therapeutic muds in San Pedro del Pinatar.

-For a perfect afternoon, take a stroll through the ancient streets and alleys of Cartagena, with its historic architecture.
+For a perfect afternoon, take a stroll through the ancient streets and valleys of Cartagena, with its historic architecture.
 Then amble down to the port.
-There are plenty of waterside cafés where you can relax with a drink and watch the light fade during another beautiful sunset.
-Cartagena is a Mediterranean city and naval station located in the Region of Murcia
+There are plenty of waterside cafes where you can relax with a drink and watch the light fade during another beautiful sunset.
+Enjoy a visit to the Roman Theatre nearby the harbour.
+Also remember that Cartagena is a Mediterranean city and naval station located in the Region of Murcia

 To end the day, you can enjoy an incredible dinner at Cartagena´s Marina, or enjoy a romantic dinner in any of the waterside restaurants sorrounding the Mar Menor, or even "over" the Mar Menor., in the close village of Los Alcazares.
 If after that you prefer to enjoy of the famous spanish night, do not forget to visit one of the large list of pubs, terraces and lounge bars that we have on this area.
 If you want something busier, live the nightlife in one of the numerous discos and night clubs of this area.